FeatureBaseDB/java-pilosa/README.md

 // Create the default client
 PilosaClient client = PilosaClient.defaultClient();

+// Retrieve the schema
+Schema schema = client.readSchema();

 // Create an Index object
-Index myindex = Index.withName("myindex");
+Index myindex = schema.index("myindex");

-// Make sure the index exists on the server client.ensureIndex(myindex);

 // Create a Frame object
 Frame myframe = myindex.frame("myframe");

-// Make sure the frame exists on the server client.ensureFrame(myframe);
+// make sure the index and frame exists on the server client.syncSchema(schema);

 // Send a SetBit query.
 PilosaException is thrown if execution of the query fails. client.query(myframe.setBit(5, 42));